 Sarasota Jungle Gardens

 Located on Bay Shore Road, Sarasota Jungle Gardens also has alligators and lemurs that you can get your photo taken with.
-The numerous large trees in this beautiful garden also provide just enough shade to keep you comfortable in the hot Florida weather.
+The numerous large trees in this beautiful rainforest environment also provide just enough shade to keep you comfortable in the hot Florida weather.

-Don’t forget to check the events at the garden and make sure to grab a seat for the most popular shows: Jungle Trails and Bunny Trails.
-If you’re feeling hungry, you can also grab some delicious treats at the Flamingo Cafe.
+Don’t forget to check the events at the garden and make sure to take the opportunity to grab a seat for the most popular shows: Jungle Trails and Bunny Trails.
+If you’re feeling hungry, grab some delicious treats at the Flamingo Cafe.

 Mote Marine Laboratory & Aquarium

 Exploring Sarasota in one day?
 If seeing marine life is on your to-do list, Mote Marine Laboratory & Aquarium is one of the top points of interest in Sarasota.
-Mote Aquarium is located close to both Lido Beach and Downtown Sarasota.
+Mote Aquarium is located on Ken Thompson Parkway, close to both Lido Beach and Downtown Sarasota.

-The marine animals can be seen up-close through the touch pools and hands-on exhibits.
-The Mote Marine Laboratory & Aquarium also has floor-to-ceiling water tanks to let you see the full marine habitats.
+The marine animals can be seen up close through the touch pools and hands-on exhibits.
+The Mote Marine Laboratory & Aquarium also has floor-to-ceiling water tanks to let you see the sea creatures.

-Marvel at the 135,000-gallon outdoor shark tank before heading inside to see otters, manatees, and some of the world’s oldest sea turtles.
+Marvel at the 135,000-gallon outdoor shark tank before heading inside to see other sea life like otters, manatees, jellyfish, and some of the world’s oldest sea turtles.

 Anna Maria Island

-Searching for the area’s best white sand beaches?
-Anna Maria Island is another barrier island located off Florida’s Gulf Coast.
+Searching for the area’s finest white-sand beaches?
+Anna Maria Island is another barrier island gem located off Florida’s Gulf Coast.
 Bean Point Beach is a popular sunset spot and dazzles with its stunning blue waters.

-Anna Maria Island is one of the best historic Spanish cities in Sarasota County.
-The city pier was built in 1911 and the Anna Maria Historic Museum sits in a cottage dating back to the 1920s.
+Anna Maria Island is one of the most interesting historic Spanish cities in Sarasota County.
+The city pier was built in 1911, and the Anna Maria Historic Museum sits in a cottage dating back to the 1920s.

 RELATED: What to See in Anna Maria Island

-After spending a day tanning and visiting historic landmarks, head to Pine Avenue.
+After spending a day tanning on Anna Maria Island’s beautiful beaches and visiting historic landmarks, head to Pine Avenue.
 Along the strip, you can eat freshly caught seafood, buy souvenirs to take home, and visit an art gallery or two.